hruzgar/flutter_responsive_sliding_drawer/README.md

 - **`dividerWidth`**: The width of the draggable divider between the drawer and the body on desktop devices.
 - **`centerDivider`**: A boolean that determines whether the divider is centered along the edge of the open drawer.
 - **`controller`**: An optional `SlidingDrawerController` that allows you to programmatically open, close, or toggle the drawer.
+- **`desktopDragAreaWidth`**: The width of the draggable area on desktop devices, allowing you to customize the zone from which you can swipe to open the drawer.
+- **`scrimColor`**: The base color used for the scrim overlay on mobile devices.
+- **`scrimColorOpacity`**: The maximum opacity (0.0 to 1.0) of the uniform scrim overlay when the drawer is fully open.
+- **`scrimGradientStartOpacity`**: The opacity (0.0 to 1.0) at the left edge of the scrim overlay gradient, which creates the hovering effect.
+- **`scrimGradientWidth`**: The width of the left-edge gradient strip on mobile devices.

 ## Additional Information